Developing

 the Next Generation

-Selected candidates attending Historically Black Colleges and Universities who are pursuing graduate degrees in food systems, agriculture, natural resources, or related fields receive $6,000 along with mentoring and professional development opportunities as part of this program.
-The development of this opportunity is part of CISC’s efforts to leverage partnerships with various entities to meet mutual goals around the development of the Black agriculture sector.
-We have selected applicants who have completed at least one quarter or semester of a Master’s or Doctoral program and who currently attend a HBCU.
+A partnership with the Inter-Institutional Network for Food, Agriculture and Sustainability (INFAS, hosted at UC Davis), will augment ongoing Tuskegee University efforts to develop the next generation of Ag Professionals.
+Selected candidates pursuing advanced degrees in agriculture, natural resources, or related fields will receive $6,000.00, mentoring, and professional development opportunities as part of this program.
+The development of this opportunity is part of CISC’s efforts to leverage partnerships with various entities to meet mutual goals around the development of the agriculture sector.

 The Partnership Between CISC and INFAS